mighty-gerbils/gerbil/doc/guide.md

 Here we provide examples and brief documentation for the more interesting of the Gerbil-specific libraries.

+### Optional Libraries

+Some library modules are not built by default, because they have external library dependencies that may not be present in your system.
+The build configuration for the std library is specified in `$GERBIL_HOME/src/std/build-config.ss`.

+If you have the required libraries (documented in build-config) in your system, you can enable building by setting the `(enable feature #f)` statement in `build-config.ss` to `#t`.
+You can then build the optional library modules by running `$GERBIL_HOME/src/std/build.ss` (or `$GERBIL_HOME/src/build_stdlib.sh`).

 ### Additional Syntactic Sugar

 The `:std/sugar` library provides, among other macros, a `try` syntactic